What is a fruit jelly?

 Wash your fruit just before you want to use it as many fruits (particularly berries) will absorb water and become soggy with time.
 So wash prior to use and pat dry with a clean tea towel or kitchen roll.

+The most important step in the entire jelly making process!
 Really important step this so please refer to my How To Sterilise Jars page for a full run-down on how to do this.

 Pick over the fruit and remove leaves and stalks (called ‘hulling’ in strawberries), you don’t need to peel and core fruit when making jellies as you will be straining the cooked fruit so everything will be caught and removed later.